tschinz/zawiki/source/index.rst

 * Github CI not working for PDF creation
 * Missing pages from original Zawiki
-* missing pages from config repo
+* missing links to config repo